cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 If running an analysis for multiple pulsars on a large stretch of data it is recommended that you split the analysis up to run as many separate jobs.
-If you have access to a computer cluster (such as those available to the LVK, or via the `Open Science Grid <https://opensciencegrid.org/>`_), or an individual machine (see below), running the `HTCondor <https://htcondor.readthedocs.io/en/latest/>`_ job scheduler system then the analysis can be split up using the ``cwinpy_heterodyne_dag`` pipeline script (see :ref:`Running using HTCondor`).
+If you have access to a computer cluster (such as those available to the LVK, or via the `Open Science Grid <https://opensciencegrid.org/>`_), or an individual machine (see below), running the `HTCondor
+<https://htcondor.readthedocs.io/en/latest/>`_ job scheduler system then the analysis can be split
+up using the ``cwinpy_heterodyne_pipeline`` pipeline script (see :ref:`Running using HTCondor`).
 In some cases you may need to generate a proxy certificate to allow the analysis script to access frame files, e.g.,:

 .. code:: bash